everythingshyam/the-office-store/Project.md

 ### In Progress

--   Redesign home page
+-   Add 'like' button to product cards

 ### To Start Working On

 -   Add 'product-notification' to product cards

--   Add 'like' button to product cards

 -   Add Shop & Add to Cart buttons to product cards